MetroCard: Commuter railroad ticket vending machines

-On March 19, 2025, the MTA announced that sales and distribution of the MetroCard will end in December 2025.
-Customers will still be able to continue using their MetroCards until turnstiles and vending machines are disassembled at a later date.
-In late 2025, the MTA hosted several events, including parties, to mark the MetroCard's retirement.

 Unauthorized resale and scams

 The MetroCard system is susceptible to various types of unauthorized resale, colloquially known as "selling swipes".

 At times, this may involve individuals charging to swipe another commuter into the subway system at a discount below the official fare, either by using an "unlimited ride" MetroCard, or by manipulating a spent MetroCard to obtain an extra, unpaid ride.
 A 2004 press release from New York State Senator Martin J. Golden claims these behaviors cost the MTA $260,000 a year.

-So-called 'swipers' reportedly may secure customers by maliciously damaging the coin and bill acceptor mechanisms of metrocard vending machines Nearly half of broken vending machines were in Manhattan, and the MTA spent $26.5 million on MVM repairs as of 2017.
+So-called 'swipers' reportedly may secure customers by maliciously damaging the coin and bill acceptor mechanisms of MetroCard vending machines.
+Nearly half of broken vending machines were in Manhattan, and the MTA spent $26.5 million on MVM repairs as of 2017.
 An 18-minute delay between uses of an "unlimited ride" MetroCard at any given station, and the expense of unlimited ride MetroCards, have historically limited their use for selling swipes.

 More commonly, "swipers" use a technique which involves bending a spent MetroCard in a precise way that then allows a further use of that MetroCard when swiped and unkinked according to a specific procedure at a turnstile.
 Swipers employ this procedure to sell discount entry to the subway; some riders simply use the technique to garner free subway entry themselves.
-The bend purportedly damages the magnetic stripe on the MetroCard which indicates it no longer has value, prompting the turnstile reader to defer to a back-up field which indicates that the metrocard has one remaining fare.
+The bend purportedly damages the magnetic stripe on the MetroCard which indicates it no longer has value, prompting the turnstile reader to defer to a back-up field which indicates that the MetroCard has one remaining fare.
 When the technique was discovered, it could be performed an unlimited number of times with the same MetroCard.
 However, a software correction soon limited the technique to just once per used MetroCard, in which a turnstile computer which had deferred to that "backup" field would require the MetroCard be swiped additional times through the reader/writer before granting entry so any lingering indication of value could be deleted from the card, making it impossible to manipulate a given MetroCard in the same way once again.

 Criminal charges leveled against those using this bent-MetroCard technique have included petit larceny and, in a state law introduced specifically to target swipers in the year 2006, with "unauthorized sale of transportation services."
 As early as 2001, however, police and prosecutors began to charge people bending MetroCards to seek free rides (either to sell, or for personal use) with various forms of forgery.